Kiloutre/TKMovesets/README.md

 # Todo list:

+- Hint for each field label
+- For lists: detect that we aren't at the true beginning of the list (i - 1) and warn
 - Allow random extra properties to be played
 - Movesets between p1 and p2 produce different CRC32.
 I already know about pointers toward moveset info (name, date, fulldate, creator) i need to correct/void out, but actual moveset data actually seems to change.
 Why?
 Cheat engine -> what writes on this address
 - Find better p1_ptr, the current one points toward the current player and not necessarily p1